Julie Kavner: Early career

 In 1973, Kavner auditioned for a role as one of Rhoda Morgenstern's sisters in The Mary Tyler Moore Show.
 David Davis, producer of the show, had convinced her to audition for the part, but decided to cast another actress instead.
 A year later, Rhoda Morgenstern became the leading character in a spin-off called Rhoda.
 Kavner was cast in her first professional acting role as Brenda Morgenstern, sister of the eponymous character.
 Rhoda ran on CBS from September 9, 1974, to December 1978.
 She received four Primetime Emmy Award nominations for Outstanding Continuing Performance by a Supporting Actress in a Comedy Series for playing Brenda, winning in 1978.
 She also received four Golden Globe Award nominations.
 In 1975, she received Daytime Emmy Award nomination for her starring role in the daytime special The Girl Who Couldn't Lose.

-Following Rhoda, Kavner had a guest appearance on Taxi and appeared in the 1985 comedy Bad Medicine as well as the 1987 film Surrender, both of which were box office failures.
+Following Rhoda, Kavner had a guest appearance on Taxi and appeared in the 1985 comedy Bad Medicine as well as the 1987 film Surrender, both of which were box office failures (and also starred Steve Guttenberg).
 She appeared in the television movies Revenge of the Stepford Wives, No Other Love and A Fine Romance, and shot a television pilot.
 She also starred in several stage plays, including a play called It Had to Be You at a dinner theater in Canada, Particular Friendships in New York City in 1981, and Two for the Seesaw, directed by Burt Reynolds.
 Woody Allen first saw Kavner one night while he was watching Rhoda in the 1970s.
 He thought that she was remarkable and later offered her a role in his 1986 film Hannah and Her Sisters.
 Kavner agreed, and credits Allen and the film with rejuvenating her career.

 Kavner was then cast as a sidekick to Tracey Ullman in The Tracey Ullman Show, which debuted on Fox in 1987.
 Kavner described the show as, "like being back in school, a chance to play a wide variety of characters, some really vicious people, to not rest on laurels, to not play it safe".
 Kavner commented, "What I do is not mimicry or an impersonation, but more of an assimilation.
 [On The Tracey Ullman Show] we did a lot of looking at people to find out who to base our characters on.
 We did our homework on our lunch hour."
 She received four Primetime Emmy Award nominations for Best Individual Performance in a Variety or Music Program.